Pacifier25/Fruit-and-vegetable-disease-predictor/README.md

 ---

 ### 🧠 Model
-The model is based on **EfficientNetV2B0**, a pre-trained Convolutional Neural Network (CNN) architecture.
+The model is based on **EfficientNetV2B0**, a pre-trained Convolutional Neural Network (CNN) architecture known for its efficiency and accuracy in image classification tasks.

-* **Fine-Tuned Layers**: Optimized for enhanced performance with this dataset.
+* **Fine-Tuned Layers**: Optimized with additional layers to adapt specifically to this dataset, ensuring accurate detection of diseases in fruits and vegetables.
-* **Transfer Learning** : Leverages pre-trained weights to boost feature extraction and classification accuracy.
+* **Transfer Learning**: Utilizes pre-trained weights to enhance feature extraction and classification, reducing training time while improving performance.
+* **High Accuracy**: Achieves **91.97% accuracy**, making it reliable for real-world applications.
+This architecture offers a balance of speed and precision, making it suitable for deployment in quality control systems.

 ---